Tommy Salo: Coaching and executive career

 Shortly after completing his playing career, on March 5, 2007, Kungälvs IK of the Swedish tier III league announced that Salo would be their head coach for the next two seasons.
 Following his tenure with the club, he signed with IK Oskarshamn on March 12, 2009.

 On December 1, 2010, Salo left his post at IK Oskarshamn to become general manager of Leksands IF.

 Legal issues

 On 11 August 2020, Salo crashed his car into the middle railing on the E18 highway, east of Köping, Sweden.
 Police arrived to the scene and found Salo sleeping in his car.
 A blood sample showed that Salo was heavily intoxicated with 3.06 ‰ alcohol in his blood stream.
-On 20 January 2021, Salo was convicted for aggravated drunken driving and sentenced to two months in prison.
+On 20 January 2021, Salo was convicted of aggravated drunken driving and sentenced to two months in prison.